Quantum Materials

 Aplications 2023/2024

-The registration for the autumn term 2024 is now open!
+The registration for the autumn term 2024 is now closed!

 Prof. Dr. Stuart Parkin recognized as Clarivate Citation Laureate